waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **'No Will to Fight' Mechanic:** A fainted Pokémon cannot be switched into battle.
 - **Silph Co.
 Blackout:** Losing in Silph Co. *does* cause a blackout and returns you to the last used Pokémon Center.
 - **Saffron City Navigation:** The city's layout is segmented.
 Using FLY is the most efficient method for traveling between distant points.
-- **Teleporter Tiles:** These act as instant warps.
-Stepping on them immediately transports the player to another location, sometimes on a different floor.
-They are a key part of navigating complex dungeons like Silph Co.
+- **Teleporter Tiles:** Instant warps.
+Stepping on them immediately transports the player.
-- **Closed Gates:** These tiles are impassable and block movement until a specific trigger or puzzle is solved.
+- **Closed Gates:** Impassable tiles that block movement until a specific trigger or puzzle is solved.
 - **Dynamic Gates (Silph Co.
 5F):** The southern gates on 5F open and close based on the player's X-coordinate in the northern corridor (Y=2).
+- **Spinner Tiles:** Force movement in a specific direction.
+Encountered in Rocket Hideout.
-- **Invisible Walls:** Some areas may contain impassable walls that are not visually represented.
+- **Invisible Walls:** Impassable walls that are not visually represented.
 Discovered on Silph Co.
 9F at (12, 2).
 - **Ground Tiles:** Standard walkable tiles.
 - **Impassable Tiles:** Walls and other objects that cannot be walked on or through.